 What does out-of-pocket medical expense mean?

 Health insurance protects you financially when you need routine care or experience a medical emergency.
-But while health insurance covers many services and items, you’ll still have to pay for some expenses out-of-pocket—regardless of your insurer or plan type.
+But while health insurance covers many services and items, you’ll still have to pay for some expenses out-of-pocket, regardless of your insurer or plan type.

-Knowing which out-of-pocket medical expenses you may encounter can help you choose the right coverage for you and your family.
+Knowing which out-of-pocket medical expenses you may encounter can help you choose the right healthcare coverage for you and your family.
 It can also help you better budget for your healthcare costs throughout the plan year to avoid unexpected bills.

 In this blog, we’ll go over everything you need to know about out-of-pocket medical costs, including how a health reimbursement arrangement (HRA) can help you pay for some of these expenses.